Query a dbt Semantic Layer integration

 To query the Semantic Layer, do the following:

-- Open a workbook in Explore or Edit mode.
+- Open a workbook for editing or customizing.

 - Enter your query.
-See dbt’s documentation on Querying the API for metric metadata for query syntax.
+See the dbt documentation on Querying the API for metric metadata for query syntax.

 - Select Run.

 Every time a Semantic Layer query is run, Sigma requests the latest definitions, so changes made to the Semantic Layer are reflected in Sigma.
-Changes made to the Semantic Layer will not be reflected unless a new query is run.
+Changes made to the Semantic Layer are not reflected unless a new query is run.

 Reference Semantic Layer metrics

-You can reference your semantic layer metrics by using the template syntax of {semantic_layer.metrics()}
+You can reference your semantic layer metrics using the template syntax of {semantic_layer.metrics()}

 , with the name of your metric in dbt within the parentheses.
 See the dbt documentation on Querying the API for metric metadata for more syntax guidance.